alvarellos/gotest/README.md

 ## Prerequisites

-If not installed already, please ensure the latest version of [GG](bitbucket.bit.admin.ch/en5-framework/gg) as well as [Go](https://go.dev/doc/install) is installed:
+If not installed already, please ensure the latest version of [Go](https://go.dev/doc/install) is installed:

 ```shell
 -- Install go